rettopnivek/rettopnivek.github.io/pages/Coef_est.md

   ', depends = "RcppArmadillo"
 )
 </code></pre>
 This is a very useful method to handle a large number of conditions when creating your own likelihood function.
-However, it isn't intuitive on how to use this function, so here's an example.
+However, it isn't intuitive on how to use this function.
+An example would be helpful.

 ### Example

 Suppose we have 4 conditions with 2 trials each, giving a total of 8 trials.
-We're trying to determine the mean $\mu$ and variance $\sigma$ for each trial.
+We're trying to determine the mean \( mu \) and standard deviation \( sigma \) for each trial.
 Let

 $$
 \mu_i = \beta_0 + X_i^2 \beta_1 + X_i^3 \beta_2 + X_i^4 \beta_2
 $$

-for trial $$i$$, where $$X^j$$ is a dummy coded variable for condition $$j$$.
+for trial \(i\), where \(X^j\) is a dummy coded variable for condition \(j\).
 We can implement this with the following code:
 <pre><code class="R">
 # We'll use an intercept and 3 dummy coded variables to represent how mu changes across
 # trials.
 For sigma, we'll use an intercept, since it does not change across trials.